public health rationale for legalization is that overall risks

-How will non-medical cannabis be distributed?
+How is non-medical cannabis distributed?

 We do know that approximately 40% of First Nations in BC live in remote areas of the province, and that without proper avenues for access, many First Nations may not be able to obtain legal, non-medical cannabis.
 This has the potential to result in continued illegal trafficking.
 Home cultivation can carry potential additional risks including mould, electrical fires, and accidental ingestion of cannabis products by children.

 The legalization of non-medical cannabis brings opportunities and challenges for our citizens, caregivers and leaders.
 We recognize that we have a shared responsibility, along with First Nations community leaders, and the Ministry of Health and our health system partners, to work together to ensure that all Indigenous people in BC have a good understanding of the facts, considerations and risks when it comes to using cannabis for non-medical purposes.